Jon-Varner/jmv-template/README.md

   <li>redux, react-redux, redux-thunk, and redux-devtools-extension</li>
   <li>react-router-dom</li>
   <li>axios</li>
+  <li>yup</li>
+  <li>node-sass</li>
   <li>uuid</li>
-  <li>node-sass</li>
   <li>dev dependencies: enzyme, redux-mock-store, and axios-mock-adapter</li>
 </ul>

 <p>A typical component folder structure is included, as well as a Layout container and Header, Nav, Footer, SampleForm, and SampleApiCall components.
 Routing is set up to include a 404 error page.</p>

-<p>I set up the redux store with separate action and types files, as well as a rootReducer using combineReducers and simple proof-of-concept actions and reducers.
-The Sample Form page simply demonstrates that Redux is working properly with react-router.
-The Sample API Call page demonstrates an asynchronous API call using thunk and axios.</p>
+<p>I set up the redux store with separate action and types files, as well as a rootReducer using combineReducers and simple proof-of-concept actions and reducers.</p>

-<p>Unit and integration tests are included as a starting point.</p>
+ <p>The Sample Form page includes dynamically generated fields using a single FormField component and validation using yup.</p>

+<p>The Sample API Call page demonstrates an asynchronous API call using thunk and axios.</p>

-<p>uuid is included because JSX element ids need to be unique.</p>
+<p>uuid is included for generating unique IDs.</p>